-- Steroid creams can relieve balanitis caused by skin disease.
+- Steroid creams that can relieve balanitis caused by skin disease or an allergic reaction

-- Narrowing of the opening through which urine leaves the body called urethral strictures
+- Narrowing of the opening through which urine leaves the body (urethral strictures)

 - Urinary retention

-- A backflow of urine toward the kidneys known as vesicoureteral reflux
+- A backflow of urine toward the kidneys (vesicoureteral reflux)

-If it gets worse, there’s a chance you might need to be circumcised to treat it.
+If it gets worse, you might need to be circumcised to treat it.